yaguarnecro/holbertonschool-zero_day/0x03-git/README.md

-For this project, students are expected to look at these concepts:
+For this project (edited), students are expected to look at these concepts:

 Source code management
 Git and Github cheat sheet - Everything in less than 30 seconds